corsairmarks/ringworld_graphical_enhancements/mod/README.md

     * Update the "Repair the Shattered Ring" decision with underlying changes (it's still not perfect, so this mod's override persists)
     * Support new shipset (Toxoid)
 * 3.1.0 Add a compatibility trigger for other mods to check whether this one is active
+* 3.2.0 Ensure the ringworld for Origin: Shattered Ring spawns symmetrically

 ## Source Code